bergesinstitute/graf-method/book-3-unit-3.md

 pretérito perfecto.
 Normalmente usamos las preposiciones *entre* (between) o *de/a* (from/to) para delimitar el periodo de tiempo.

-> In English: When we talk about a period of time and we indicate when it started and when it ended, we use preterite.
+💂 When we talk about a period of time and we indicate when it started and when it ended, we use preterite.
 We usually use the prepositions *entre* (between) or *de/a* (from/to) to delimit the period of time.

 *Entre 1999 y 2005 viví en Toronto.*